 What Contributes to Risk of Stroke?

-Stroke can occur without warning in anyone, including children.
-The following are the primary risk factors for stroke.
+They can occur without warning in anyone, including children.
+The following are the primary risk factors.

 - Alcohol and other substance abuse, e.g., cocaine, methamphetamine